 It’s the most wonderful time of the year!
-The days are getting shorter, the air is crisp and icy, and 2016 is quickly coming to a close (already!).
+The days are getting shorter, and the air is crisp and icy.
 There’s something special about winter – something about the change in seasons brings families together and builds a general sense of excitement about the next year and the future in general.

 The Garden of the Morning Calm Lighting Festival

 If you’re staying in Seoul this winter, the lighting festival at The Garden of the Morning Calm is definitely worth making the one hour trek for.
 The garden is as beautiful as the name suggests – home to thousands of plants, the garden is full of beautiful walkways and scenic displays that are lovely to explore no matter what time of year you’re visiting.

 The garden kicks up the beauty an additional notch in the winter, because the property is decorated with a seemingly infinite number of sparkling LED lights that make it feel like a true winter wonderland.
 Bundle up, and bring the whole family out to see the lights at the Garden of the Morning Calm this year – it’s the perfect activity to get everybody in the holiday spirit!

 Korean: 평창송어축제 (pyeongchangsongeochukje)

 Festival Dates: End of Dec 2020 ~ Jan 2021